Muddrayss/dijkstra-java/README.md

 ## Contribution

 Contributions to enhance the functionalities or improve the code quality are welcome.
 Please fork this repository and create a pull request.
 Ensure your code adheres to Java best practices.

 ---

-Remember, this is just a basic README.
-Depending on the actual complexity and requirements of the project, you might want to expand on sections, add installation instructions, dependencies, screenshots, etc.

-Certainly!
-Here's an addition to the `README.md` with a cool thank-you message from Muddrays (Ennio Gualandi):

----